Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 > Try to figure out on your own how you might overcome this problem.
 >
 > **Tip:** Search engines such as **Google** are your friend in this situation!
 Try looking for help on websites like [StackOverflow](https://stackoverflow.com/questions/tagged/python), [W3Schools](https://www.w3schools.com/python/default.asp), or [Real Python](https://realpython.com/tutorials/basics/).
 > A huge part of learning how to program is also learning how to search for the solutions to your own programming problems.
+>
+> **Hint:** Try simply searching for the error above (`TypeError: write() argument must be str, not list`) and see where that gets you.
+> How might you modify this query to get closer to solving your problem?

 <details>